 Our graduates have a love of learning, confidence and the skills to navigate a challenging world, so they are well-prepared for high school, college and beyond.
 Read on to learn about some of their experiences and achievements.

-OMS alum Lara Erdogus-Brady (’16) and her horse Stenkaergards Mr. Swing King, or “Duke”, have qualified for the Region 8 Junior Dressage Team and will represent the region at the North American Junior Young Rider Championships.
+OMS alum Lara Erdogus-Brady (’16) and her horse Stenkaergards Mr. Swing King, or “Duke”, have qualified twice in the past two years for the Region 8 Junior Dressage Team and represented the region at the North American Junior Young Rider Championships.
+This past summer, Lara won USDF Region 8 Jr. Reserve Champion at both 4th Level and Prix St. George.
+Lara is one of 15 Junior Young Riders admitted to Lendon Gray’s 2018 three month winter intensive training program held in Florida.
 Congratulations, Lara!

 Oak Meadow School Alum Awarded Rensselaer Medal